computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 REMARKS

 ```
->**"This is a group of people that may have felt neglected in the past," said Noe Garcia III, a Republican volunteer dressed in non-NASCAR-like khakis and T-shirt.
+>**:trollface:"This is a group of people that may have felt neglected in the past," said Noe Garcia III, a Republican volunteer dressed in non-NASCAR-like khakis and T-shirt.
 "We want to speak directly to them.
 We want them to know that we share many of the same values."**

 A History Without Traditions
 =======